Baby bottle: Regulation

 While infant formula is highly regulated in many countries, baby bottles are not.
 Only the materials of the teat and bottle itself are specifically regulated in some countries (e.g. British Standards BS 7368:1990 "Specification for babies' elastomeric feeding bottle teats").
-In the USA, the Food and Drug Administration (FDA) regulates teats and the bottle materials.
+In the US, the Food and Drug Administration (FDA) regulates teats and the bottle materials.

 In 1985 the FDA restricted allowable levels of nitrosamines (many of which are carcinogens) released from bottle teats.
-Tests of bottle nipples available in the USA, Singapore, West Germany, England, Japan and Korea suggest that levels of nitrosamines in most rubber baby bottle teats are within recommended standards.
+Tests of bottle nipples available in the US, Singapore, West Germany, England, Japan and Korea suggest that levels of nitrosamines in most rubber baby bottle teats are within recommended standards.

 Another chemical that has been regulated is Bisphenol A (BPA), described as an endocrine disruptor in 1991.
 Ongoing research into the possible effects of BPA at levels of exposure far below the U.S. government's BPA safety standards has led to concerns about the safety of plastics, including baby bottles.
 A 1999 Consumer Reports study showed that some polycarbonate baby bottles released unsafe amounts of BPA.
 Concerns about BPA have been supported by further work.
 (Research into the effects of BPA has frequently been hotly contested and controversial and issues have been raised over research biases due to industry funding and conflicts of interest due to close ties between government consultants and BPA manufacturers.)
 One result has been proposals to change the testing paradigm for assessment of endocrine-disrupting chemicals.

 Research and public pressure have led to bans on the use of Bisphenol A in bottles and cups to be used by children.
 In 2008 Walmart announced that it would stop selling baby bottles and food containers containing BPA.
 As of 2017, these were applied in at least 40 countries.
 Canada classified BPA as "toxic" in 2008 under the Canadian Environmental Protection Act.
 In 2011 use of bisphenol A in baby bottles was forbidden in all EU countries, in China, in Malaysia, and South Africa.
 In July 2012, the FDA stated that BPA would no longer used in baby bottles and sippy cups, in response to a petition from the American Chemistry Council stating that this was now in line with industry practice.
 Other countries such as Argentina and Brazil followed suit by prohibiting bisphenol A in baby bottles.
 Korea has extended its BPA ban to include all children's utensils, containers and packaging as of January 2020.
 There are calls for increased regulation of BPA in India.